a0987098987/AspNetCore.Docs.zh-tw/aspnetcore/host-and-deploy/azure-apps/index.md

 ::: moniker-end

-如需 .NET Core framework 元件和散發方法的詳細資訊，例如 .NET Core 執行時間和 .NET Core SDK 的相關資訊，請參閱[關於 .Net core：組合](/dotnet/core/about#composition)。
+For more information on .NET Core framework components and distribution methods, such as information on the .NET Core runtime and the .NET Core SDK, see [About .NET Core: Composition](/dotnet/core/about#composition).

 ### <a name="packages"></a>package